anatolek/course_analysis_of_algorithms/README.md

-# Course development and analysis of algorithms
+# Course "Development and analysis of algorithms"

 [URL to course](https://edx.prometheus.org.ua/courses/KPI/Algorithms101/2015_Spring/about)

+Course duration is about 80 hours